zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline-manual.md

 1. In the Start Manual Run enter a name for your deployment or leave it as is.

-1. In the Parameters section, set the version of the container image that you want to deploy.
-E.g. 1.1.0
+1. In the Parameters section, you can set the version of the container image that you want to deploy in case you don't want to use default value.

 1. You can follow the execution of the pipeline directly in the console.
 Every stage that is running change its color to yellow or red in case of failure.

 1. You can also use Cloud Shell and [set up a connection with your cluster](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm#cloudshelldownload), and then use `kubectl` to monitor the deployment of the resources.
 E.g.:
 ```